Kanga-Who/home-assistant/Supervised Install on Debian.md

 **1.13)**	Next will be **Partition Disks**.
 Select **Guided - use entire disk** and then click continue.
 On the next screen make sure the correct disk is selected and click continue.
 On the next screen select **All files in one partition** and click continue.
 On the next screen, make sure **Finish partitioning and write changes to disk** is selected, and click continue.
 On the next screen, select **Yes** and then click continue.
 The installer will now perform some automated tasks.
 This will take 1-2 mins.

 **1.14)**	Next will be **Configure the package manager**.
-Select **No** and click continue.
+Select **Yes** and click continue.
 Select your Country and click continue.
-You can leave the default selection **deb.debian.org** selected and click continue.
+You can leave the default selection **deb.debian.org** selected, or select another mirror of your choosing, and click continue.
 Leave the next page blank and click continue.
 The installer will now perform some automated tasks.
 This will take a few minutes.

 **1.15)**	Next will be **Install the GRUB bootloader**.
 Select **Yes** and click continue.
 Now select the drive you are installing Debian on, and click continue.
 The installer will now perform some automated tasks.
 This will take 1-2 mins and then installation will be complete.